-When I worked as an Occupational Therapy Assistant in the school system, I created a similar one to two-page note taking sheets on each of my students.
+When I worked as an Occupational Therapy Assistant in the school system, I created similar one to two-page note-taking sheets for each of my students.
 This made it easy for me to keep track of goals on each student and jot down notes all in one place, without having to look in the child's Individualized Education Plan (IEP) each time I needed to reference something.

 I've included eight different sections on this worksheet.

 - Things I Love/What is Important to Me

 I think it's important to really focus on what motivates your child, what they love, and what works best for them.
 This will give the teacher a great overall picture of how to best approach all situations in the classroom.
 It also gives you as a parent a chance to share what works for your child that could carry over into the classroom.